Synodontis multipunctatus: Description

 Synodontis multipunctatus is one of a number of species of upside-down catfish in Lake Tanganyika, which is more famous for its cichlids.
-It gathers in large schools at depths of about 40 m in the lake.
+It grows to a length of 27.5 cm TL, and gathers in large schools at depths of about 40 m in the lake.
+This species has a generalist diet, and it is closely related to another deepwater species, the piscivorous S. granulosus.

+Reproduction

-S. multipunctatus is notable for its breeding behaviour - it is a brood parasite, similar to the cuckoo from which it takes its common name.
+S. multipunctatus is notable for its breeding behaviour - it is a brood parasite, similar to cuckoo birds from which it takes its common name.
 Lake Tanganyika is home to a number of mouthbrooding cichlids, which care for their eggs and young by carrying them in their mouth.
 S. multipunctatus uses these, particularly Ctenochromis horei and Simochromis babaulti, as unwitting caretakers for their children.
+A number of adaptations facilitate this behavior, such as large eggs which resemble their hosts' own, small clutches but frequent egg production, and rapid development compared to other Synodontis and cichlids.

-The smell of spawning cichlids excites S. multipunctatus into spawning, and as the cichlids lay their eggs the catfish will quickly slip in and eat the eggs before they can be collected by the mother.
-While doing so they also release and fertilise their own eggs.
-The female cichlid will hastily attempt to scoop up her eggs and, in doing so, will also collect eggs from S. multipunctatus.
-These eggs will then hatch inside the unwilling adoptive mother's mouth, and proceed to eat the cichlid eggs present before being released by the cichlid.
-This technique removes the burden of parental care from the S. multipunctatus, and allows them to breed again sooner.
+The smell of spawning cichlids excites S. multipunctatus, and as the catfish approach the cichlids try to collect their own eggs, as Synodontis species often feed on fish eggs.
+The catfish release and fertilise their own eggs within the mass of cichlid eggs before the female cichlid finish collecting them; in doing so, the cichlid will collect both its own eggs and those of S. multipunctatus.
+These eggs will then hatch within the cichlid's mouth, and proceed to eat the cichlid eggs and embryos with their well-developed teeth and jaws.
+This reproduction method removes the burden of parental care from the S. multipunctatus.